-The number of digital marketing tools and the complexity of today's customer are rapidly evolving.
-The skills to design, analyze and evaluate email, content, social and search strategies are therefore critical for marketers' success.
+Throughout this course, students will examine a number of digital marketing tools and the complexity of today's customers.
+Students will learn the skills needed to design, analyze, and evaluate email, content, social and search strategies for marketers' success.
 In this course, students will complete a suite of market-leading digital marketing and social media certification programs and use their acquired skills to make data-rich, strategic decisions about marketing strategy development and implementation.
-Certifications will include Google
+Prerequisite: MK 203